g-bauer/pyo3_export_pyclass/README.md

 The code in this repository will not work on macOS (not tested on windows).
 Remove the method `asd` in `src/lib.rs` and it works.

+**Solution**

+- On macOS, removing `cdylib` and hence `extension-module` enables compilation but the root crate can no longer be made into a python package.

 ## Build wheel

 From the project root, type